mandyz/MinTrianglePath/README.md

 # MinTrianglePath

-This command line application accepts a number of lines containing space separated integers which together represent a triangle of numbers.
+This command line application accepts a number of lines containing space separated (positive) integers which together represent a triangle of numbers.
 The application then calculates the minimum triangle path, i.e. the path who's summation is the least from all other paths.

 ### Compiling and Executing:
 1. Download source code.

-2. `cd {cod_location}/src/`
+2. `cd {code_location}/src/`
 3. `javac Main.java`
 4.
 ~~~~